 I served the meatballs hot out of the oven with a side salad and some veggies, extra hot sauce, lime and garlic aioli (a little grated garlic and mayonnaise).
 These are also great in tacos, wraps, salads and in soups.
 Rice or quinoa would make good, energy-dense sides as well.

 You can pre-bake and store cooked meatballs (once they’ve cooled down) for up to 3 months.

 Defrost in the fridge overnight or in a microwave.
-Alternatively, you can make the mixture and roll the meatballs, then place them on a flat cutting board or a plate and put in the freezer for 1-2 hours.
-Once they are frozen solid, transfer them into a Ziploc bag and this way they won’t stick together.
+Alternatively, you can make the mixture and roll the meatballs, then place them on a flat cutting board or a plate and put them in the freezer for 1-2 hours.
+Once they are frozen solid, transfer them into a Ziplock bag – this way they won’t stick together.

 Healthy spicy turkey meatballs made with grated zucchini, baked and drizzled with hot sauce for a tiny kick.
 These are Whole30, paleo, keto, gluten-free.

 - 500 g / 1.1 lb ground turkey meat (I used 2% fat turkey mince)